 Notice that Jesus did not correct the scribes and their interpretation of him being able to generically forgive sins.

 If Christ was worshipped by anyone without correcting them (see Revelation 22:8 - 9, etc.) that would prove he was very Gody.
 Some will reply that the word 'worshipped' in the New Testament can refer to people paying their respects to a king, etc. Note what Peter and the disciples said when Christ walked on the water and had the winds become calm the minute he got into their boat.

 "And those in the ship came and worshipped Him, saying, 'You are truly the Son of God.'"
 (Matthew 14:33)

-Hebrews 1:6 states the angels worshipped Christ.
+In the first chapter of the book of Hebrews it states the angels worshipped Christ.
 Is he then just a 'super' angel worthy of worship?
 Let's look at verse 8.

 "But on the other hand, of the Son He says, 'Your throne, O God, is into the ages of eternity; a scepter of righteousness is the scepter of Your kingdom."

 The Apostle Paul directly applies to the Lord the Psalmist's words about Yahweh (Psalm 102:18 - 22).
 Because of this he is worthy of being worshipped by angels!
 The Apostle Paul directly states that Christ created all things (Ephesians 3:9).